qlik-oss/core-website/docs/tutorials/data-loading/local-files.md

 [load-renamed-fields](https://github.com/qlik-oss/core-data-loading/blob/master/scripts/load-renamed-fields) renames
 some fields by providing aliases to the header names.

-The script achieves this by using using the `AS` keyword in the `LOAD` statement.
+The script achieves this by using the `AS` keyword in the `LOAD` statement.
 In this example, the `rowID` header is renamed to `ID`, `Airport` is renamed to `Name`, and `City` is left unchanged.
 Other headers are not loaded.

 ```sh